great-expectations/great_expectations/docs/tutorials/getting_started/initialize_a_data_context.rst

 If you haven't already, install Great Expectations.

 We recommend deploying within a virtual environment.
-If you're not familiar with virtual environments, pip, notebooks, or git, you may want to check out the :ref:`supporting_resources` section before continuing.
+If you're not familiar with virtual environments, pip, jupyter notebooks, or git, you may want to check out the :ref:`supporting_resources` section before continuing.

 .. raw:: html